This is a guest post by Ayngelina of Bacon is Magic.

 Then you move on because you’re so embarrassed and cannot bear to face any of these people ever again.

 But none of this is to discourage anyone from trying to find love on the road.
-The bumps along the way are what make great stories amongst friends that you’ll laugh and cry about later.
-[Editor’s Note: Here are my own experiences on finding love while traveling.]
+The bumps along the way are what make great stories among friends that you’ll laugh and cry about later.
+[Matt’s note: Here are my own experiences on finding love while traveling.]

 I’m not ruling out finding love in any place.
 And I’ll never rule out that the sun-kissed cabana boy just could be “the one.”